 The rise in demand for organic produce, ethical business practices and locally sourced product is no coincidence.
 Society is breaking away from traditional capitalist behaviour and instead looking to feel more human again.
 Enter the ‘hipster’ movement – people looking to re-connect in an overly digital world.

-So, what makes a successful seller and what does all of this mean for sales?
+What makes a successful seller and what does all of this mean for sales?

 A rise in digital products and services, should never mean the fall of quality customer service – and that includes sales.
 The savvy consumer now requires more than just a cost-effective product or service, they want a cost-effective solution.